• Quicklinks

 Please check the admission requirements in advance and also consult our departmental website.

-What’s this Course about?
+What’s this Program about?

 The Master program is a consecutive continuation of the Bachelor program.
 Based on their undergraduate experience the students earn additional formal, algorithmic, and mathematical competences as they